-Impact 3.6-2: Implementation of the Proposed Project would directly or indirectly destroy a unique paleontological resource or site or unique geologic feature.
+Impact 3.6-2: Construction of the Proposed Project could have the potential to directly or indirectly destroy a unique paleontological resource or site or unique geologic feature.
 (Less than Significant with Mitigation)

 A direct effect on a unique paleontological resource would result in the direct damage or destruction of such a resource.
 Indirect impacts are not specifically caused by a development project, but may be a reasonably foreseeable result of such a project.
-Typical indirect impacts to paleontological resources include destruction or loss of surface fossils from increased erosion or the non-scientific or unauthorized surface collection or subsurface excavation of a fossil or paleontological site.
-Following The guidelines of the SVP, 74,75 a review of the scientific literature and geologic mapping, as well as and the records search from Natural History Museum, was were used to assign paleontological sensitivities to the geologic units present in the subsurface of the Project Site that would be subject to ground-disturbing activities.
-As noted above in Section 3.6.1, the geotechnical investigation determined that the site is underlain by approximately 5 to 10 feet of artificial fill materials before alluvial soils are encountered.
+Typical indirect impacts to paleontological resources include the destruction or loss of surface fossils from increased erosion or the non-scientific or unauthorized surface collection or subsurface excavation of a fossil or paleontological site.
+Following the guidelines of the SVP, a review of the scientific literature and geologic mapping, as well as and the records search from Natural History Museum, were used to assign paleontological sensitivities to the geologic units present in the subsurface of the Project Site that would be subject to ground-disturbing activities.
+As noted above in Section 3.6.1, the Preliminary Geotechnical Report determined that the site is underlain by approximately 5 to 10 feet of artificial fill materials before alluvial soils are encountered.
 As a result of this study, the subsurface sediments of the Project Site identified as Older Quaternary Alluvium, present at depths ranging from 30 to 40 feet bgs, are assigned high paleontological sensitivity, as they have a proven record throughout Los Angeles of containing scientifically significant fossils.
 Although no known resources were identified within the Project Site from the Natural History Museum search, this does not preclude the possibility that previously unknown buried paleontological resources within the Project Site could be impacted during construction.
 The potential to encounter paleontological resources during construction was determined by reviewing the results of the records search, the depth of native versus fill soils, land use history, past disturbances, and the proposed excavation parameters for the Proposed Project.

-A wide variety of Ice Age fossils are known from the Older Alluvium sediments across the Los Angeles Basin, as reviewed above in Section 3.6.1, including multiple specimens belonging to ten taxa known from within 2- to 4-miles of the Project Site.
-Excavation within the Arena Site, subsurface parking the West Parking Garage Site, and the East Transportation and Hotel Site, during construction is planned at depths of up to 35 feet bgs, which could impact Older Quaternary Alluvium determined to have a high sensitivity for fossils.
-As a result, construction of the Proposed Project would have the potential to directly or indirectly destroy a previously
+A wide variety of Ice Age fossils are known from the Older Alluvium sediments across the Los Angeles Basin, as reviewed above in Section 3.6.1, including multiple specimens belonging to ten taxa known from within 2 to 4 miles of the Project Site.
+Excavation during construction within the Arena Site, the West Parking Garage Site, and the East Transportation and Hotel Site, is planned at depths of up to 35 feet bgs, which could impact Older Quaternary Alluvium determined to have a high sensitivity for fossils.
+As a result, construction of the Proposed Project would have the potential to directly or indirectly destroy a previously unknown unique paleontological resource not identified in the analysis conducted for the Proposed Project.
+This would be considered a potentially significant impact.

-Nociety of Vertebrate Paleontology, 1995.
-Assessment and mitigation of adverse impacts to nonrenewable paleontologic resources: standard guidelines.
+&lt;sup>77 Society of Vertebrate Paleontology, 1995.
+Assessment and mitigation of adverse impacts to nonrenewable paleontological resources: standard guidelines.
 Society of Vertebrate Paleontology News Bulletin 163:22-27.

-Nociety of Vertebrate Paleontology, 2010.
+&lt;sup>78 Society of Vertebrate Paleontology, 2010.
 Standard procedures for the assessment and mitigation of adverse impacts to paleontological resources.
-Available: http://vertpaleo.org/Membership/Member-Ethics/SVP_Impact_Mitigation Guidelines.aspx Accessed January 3, 2017.
+Available: http://vertpaleo.org/Membership/Member-Ethios/SVP\Impact\Mitigation\Guidelines.assy.
+Accessed January 3, 2017.